 You can be involved as little or as much as you like.
 This program is designed to be flexible and fit with your schedule and interests.
 Some students may want to be involved on a weekly or monthly basis; others may want to occasionally participate.
-Students who are interested in a more intensive involvement in the program may apply for one of the five CPP Fellowship Programs.
+Students who are interested in more intensive involvement in the program may apply for one of the five CPP Fellowship Programs.
 These competitive fellowships require a commitment to a particular number/type of community performances, along with mandatory meetings, training sessions, and evaluation.
-Students participating in CPP fellowships receive a monetary stipend for their involvement.
+Students participating in CPP fellowships receive compensation for their involvement.

 How does the system work?